With everything you have on your plate, fulfilling your Wisconsin CLE should be easy.

-ALPS is proud to offer high-quality, accredited Wisconsin CLE with both live webinars and on-demand seminars on a number of relevant risk management topics, including many Ethics courses.
-ALPS policyholders can access any Wisconsin CLE at a discounted tuition.
+ALPS is proud to offer accredited Wisconsin CLE with both live and on-demand seminars on timely and relevant ethics and risk management topics.
+ALPS policyholders can access any CLE at a discounted tuition.

 Wisconsin MCLE Requirements